rancher/rancher-docs/docs/reference-guides/backup-restore-configuration/backup-configuration.md

 :::note Important:

-A third resourceSet `rancher-resource-set` is also included by default with the Operator.
-This is a legacy definition, currently deprecated and no longer maintained, being kept only for compatibility reasons.
-It will be removed in Rancher v2.12.
-Please update your Backup CRs to use either `rancher-resource-set-full` or `rancher-resource-set-basic`.
+`rancher-resource-set` is also included by default with the `rancher-backup` operator.
+However, this ResourceSet is deprecated and is only being kept for backwards compatibility reasons. `rancher-resource-set` will be removed in Rancher v2.12.
+Please update your Backup custom resources to use either `rancher-resource-set-full` or `rancher-resource-set-basic`.

 :::